Ross-Hunter/blog/source/articles/2018-12-23-dont-test-like-that.md

   end
 end
 ```
-- `Cemical.water` should equal `Chemical.water`?
+- `Chemical.water` should equal `Chemical.water`?
 Really?
 You actually wrote a test like that?

 __*Do something like this*__